LAGFlynn/EdgeCommons/README.md

 Visit official website at [edgecommons.org](http://www.edgecommons.org)

+**Features so far: (more to come)**
+- Advanced Logging (different levels, log group and additional log targets)
+- Configuration (external or internal Configuration layer)
+- Script Loader (JavaScript and CSS with simple callback)
+- Sound (integration of CreateJS/SoundJS by Grant Skinner)
+- Data Injection (inject Data from HTML into the Edge composition)
+- Drupal Module to load Edge compositions and inject data easily (by Timm Jansen)
+- We've got plenty more the pipeline ;)

 **Quickstart Guide**
 Put this line in the compositionReady event of your Edge composition and you are ready to go: